 Journeying to Stars Hollow has taught us many lessons on love, friendships, and life over the years.
-The Gilmore Girls’ multitude of personalities has given everyone someone to relate to — but managers are given the difficult task of needing to relate with every personality type in the office without the drama.
+The Gilmore Girls’ multitude of personalities has given everyone someone to relate to — but managers have the challenging task of connecting with every personality type in the office without the drama.

-Gilmore Girls has provided perfect examples of varying workplace personality types — here’s a look at how to create a relationship with each one:
+Gilmore Girls has provided perfect examples of varying workplace personalities — here’s a look at how to create a relationship with each one:

 Taylor owns many different businesses throughout Stars Hollow and is the head on multiple committees.
-He likes to be involved in every aspect of business by micromanaging and ensuring each rule is being followed exactly.
+He likes to be involved in every aspect of the workplace by micromanaging and ensuring each rule is followed precisely.

-Suki can be found running around the kitchen freaking out because the turnips Jackson delivered aren’t symmetrical.
-To her, this wasn’t just an inconvenience, it would ruin the entire meal.
+Sookie can be found running around the kitchen freaking out because the turnips Jackson delivered aren’t symmetrical.
+To her, this wasn’t just an inconvenience.
+It would ruin the entire meal.

-Over-reactors can be found preparing to make sure every tiny detail goes exactly as planned — if it doesn’t, watch out.
-These employees are truly invested in their work, but can get overwhelmed with the details.
-This personality type needs to hear that they’re not only doing a good job, but exceeding your expectations.
+Overreactors can be found preparing to make sure every tiny detail goes as planned — if it doesn’t, watch out.
+These employees are genuinely invested in their work but can get overwhelmed with the details.
+This personality type needs to hear that they’re not only doing a good job but exceeding your expectations.

-It may be difficult to understand why Luke’s diner is constantly full of people.
-He tends to be rude, irritable, and rather unpredictable — but the coffee is just that good.
+It may be difficult to understand why Luke’s diner is continuously full of people.
+He tends to be rude, irritable, and somewhat unpredictable — but the coffee is just that good.

 Almost any leader can point out a person with this attitude on their team.
-This personality type can be harmless, but their negative outlook also has the potential to bring down the entire team’s morale.
+This personality type can be harmless, but their negative outlook also can bring down the entire team’s morale.

 Give their frustrations a safe outlet by letting them know they can come to you with any issue, so you can work together to solve it.
 Schedule weekly meetings to promote leaving the negativity in your office, rather than with other co-workers, or worse — clients.

-Rory took her smarts all the way to Yale where she continued to give 110 percent — with only a few meltdowns along the way.
-Luckily, she had an unconventional mom to throw her pizza and candy parties when she needed a break from her own mind.
+Rory took her smarts all the way to Yale where she continued to give 110% — with only a few meltdowns along the way.
+Luckily, she had an unconventional mom to throw her pizza and candy parties when she needed a break from her mind.

 Help limit perfectionists’ anxiety by creating weekly checklists.
-Make sure it’s understood that once these tasks are checked off, their work week is finished.
-Also, be sure they have the tools to succeed so they are not stressing over perfecting little details.
+Make sure team members understand that once they check off these tasks, their workweek is over.
+Also, be sure they have the tools to succeed, so they do not stress over perfecting little details.

 You can always recognize their hard work with benefits that will help them take necessary breaks, as well.
-Start with a half day once a month or add an extra day of vacation, and encourage them to take those important breathers.
+Start with a half-day once a month or add an extra day of vacation, and encourage them to take those essential breathers.

 The proud owner of The Dragonfly Inn is as laid back as a business owner can get.
-Lorelai Gilmore knows how to run a business well, but also doesn’t allow the small stuff to bother her.
+Lorelai Gilmore knows how to run a business well and doesn’t allow the small stuff to bother her.

-Some may view a free-spirited employee, like Lorelai, as someone who doesn’t care about the quality of their work.
+Some may view a free-spirited employee, like Lorelai, as someone who doesn’t care about their work quality.
 On the contrary, they are very invested, but refuse to let little bumps in the road affect everything — or everyone — else around them.

-Your relationship with these different types of people flowing through your office may be on again, off again.
-So it’s important to always keep the communication — and coffee — flowing.
+Your relationship with these different types of workplace personalities may be on again, off again.
+So remember, always keep the communication — and coffee — flowing.

 What tips do you have for leaders who are struggling to connect with their employees?
 Let us know!